Ball Grid Arrays

 The leads, between the chip inside and the pads across the bottom of the chip, are shorter, allowing for greater speed with less inductance.
-Heat, too, is less of a problem because the Ball Grid Array (BGA) is soldered directly to the board.
-The heat doesn’t have to go all the way to the edges of the IC, and down its leads, in order to be dissipated.
+Heat, too, is less of a problem because the Ball Grid Array (BGA) is solder directly to the board.
+The heat doesn’t have to go all the way to the edges of the IC, and down its leads, in order to be dissipate.

 Among the uses for Ball Grid Arrays are audio, video, data storage and processing, communication equipment, medical equipment, radar/sonar, 3D graphics, and imaging.